Newcastle City Council: Elections

-Since the last boundary changes in 2018 the council has comprised 78 councillors representing 26 wards, with each ward electing three councillors.
-Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four year term of office.
+Since its reformation as a metropolitan borough council in 1974, the council has comprised 78 councillors representing 26 wards, with each ward electing three councillors.
+Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.

+With new ward boundaries being introduced, there was an 'all-out' election in May 2026, where all council seats were up for election.